SenPei-CU/behaviorepimodel/README.md

 ## System requirements and installation guide

 The codes can be run on regular laptops or desktop computers.
 No installation is required.
-You can run the codes using any computing platform that supports python programming.
+You can run the codes using any computing platform that supports Python programming.
+The codes have been tested on Python 3.12.1.

 ## Demo and instructions for use